JagdishChoudhary04/Quadcopter/README.md

 ## Contribution
 Feel free to contribute by reporting issues, suggesting features, or sharing your own modifications.
 Collaboration is welcome!
 ##  About Me
-I'm a Third year student pursuing Bachleor of Engineering in Electronics and Telecommunication.
+I'm a Third Year Student Pursuing Bachelors of Engineering in Electronics and Telecommunication.
 ## Index
  * Introduction